Choosing the Right Cover Crops

 Brassicas like mustards, kale, tillage radish, turnips and rapeseed feature large taproots that ease soil compaction, penetrate soil layers and influence water drainage.
 They scavenge nutrients, support grazing and winterkill for termination.
 Many species also release compounds that can be toxic to other pests as they break down, supporting integrated pest management.
 The following detailed information about specific species can help determine if they fit in your fields.

 These winter-hardy brassicas have tap roots that fight compaction and minimize erosion.
-They can regrow well under rotational grazing and can attract deer in winter food plots.
+They can regrow well under rotational grazing and attract deer in winter food plots.

 These cool-season annuals have deep taproots.
 They also produce high levels of compounds called glucosinolates when decomposing, which can suppress pest pressure.